You belong here.

 • Personal attention

-• 93% job and graduate school placement in first year
+• 93% job and graduate school placement for recent grads

-• 100% job placement for education majors over the last eight years
+• 100% job placement for Education majors eight years in a row

 • Housing guaranteed for four years